Genusbiz/docs/developers/how-to/upload-and-download-large-files.md

 **Special Considerations**

-If you plan to extend your usage of Genus App Platform to handle large files, remember to check your database free space and growth settings.
+If you plan to extend your usage of Genus Apps to handle large files, remember to check your database free space and growth settings.
 E.g. pay attention to settings like Database files Autogrowth in Microsoft SQL Server.